 - 470.4.4 When a Judge has declared any interest under Articles 470.4.1, 470.4.2 and/or 470.4.3 the OC will then allocate that judge to competitions in which the horse and/ Athlete do not take part. - 470.5 For the purposes of subsections 4.1-4.4 (inclusive): - 470.5.1 "Trained" refers to any training within the specified stand down period; - 470.5.2 "Training" has its usual plain English meaning and includes coaching, teaching & schooling, whether remunerated or not; - 470.5.3 In the event of any dispute as to whether a Judge has trained a horse or person the OC will make a final determination as to whether the Judge has trained a horse or rider and is subject to Article 470.4 - 470.6 The ESNZ Dressage Judges sub-committee in conjunction with the OC (or FEI where applicable), and within the schedule approved by the ESNZ Dressage Board, will appoint the Judges for the New Zealand Dressage Championships and the Grand Prix Dressage Horse of the Year. - 470.7 Duties & Responsibilities of the ESNZ Dressage Judge - 470.7.1 Judges are responsible for the judging of each individual competition and adjudicating any matters that may fall within their jurisdiction as defined under the ESNZ General Regulations and ESNZ Dressage rules.

-Examples: Confusion over entry to the arena, lateness for start time without a reason acceptable to the Chief Judge, exceptional disturbance to the test or if the welfare of the horse is being compromised. - 470.7.2 If there are two or more Judges officiating on a competition, one judge must be appointed as the Chief Judge. - 470.7.3 The use of electronic communication, including mobile phones, is forbidden while judging. - 470.7.4 Alcohol must not be consumed by judges until they have completed judging for that day's competition.
+Examples: Confusion over entry to the arena, lateness for start time without a reason acceptable to the Chief Judge, exceptional disturbance to the test or if the welfare of the horse is being compromised. - 470.7.2 If there are two or more Judges officiating on a competition, one judge must be appointed as the Chief Judge. - 470.7.3 Judges may use electronic communications (walkie talkies or phones) to confer over missed movements or issues for musical freestyle classes only. - 470.7.4 Alcohol must not be consumed by judges until they have completed judging for that day's competition.